-While the importance of institutions in economic development is widely accepted (North et al., 2009), our limited understanding of and measures for the quality of government poses challenges for social sciences and public policy.
-This challenge is particularly pronounced on the regional level with most measures of government quality looking at the country level (Charron et al., 2015).
+While the importance of institutions in economic development is widely accepted (North et al., 2009), our limited understanding of, and measures for, the quality of government poses challenges for social sciences and public policy.
+This challenge is particularly pronounced at the regional level with most measures of government quality looking at the country level (Charron et al., 2015).

 Our understanding of the quality of public spending, such as public procurement processes and outcomes, is even more limited due to the lack of specific and reliable measures.
-This is both surprising and problematic as government contracting plays a crucial role in the development and quality of government across the European Union (EU): it amounts to about 13% of GDP or 29% of government spending (European Commission, 2016; OECD, 2015, 2017) It is a principal means through which governments influence growth rates, the quality of public services, and citizens' well-being.
-Such lack of measurement limits governments' capacity to pursue developmental objectives such as territorial cohesion through high quality transport links.
-However, with the increased availability of tender and contract-level public procurement datasets, such as those unlocked by the EU-funded DIGIWHIST project1, it is finally possible to map and analyse the quality of regional institutions in unprecedented detail.
+This is both surprising and problematic as government contracting plays a crucial role in the development and quality of government across the European Union (EU): it amounts to about 13% of gross domestic product (GDP) or 29% of government spending (European Commission, 2016; Organisation for Economic Co-operation and Development (OECD), 2015, 2017) It is a principal means through which governments influence growth rates, the quality of public services and citizens' well-being.
+Such lack of measurement limits governments' capacity to pursue developmental objectives such as territorial cohesion through high-quality transport links.
+However, with the increased availability of tender and contract-level public procurement datasets, such as those unlocked by the EU-funded DIGIWHIST project,1 it is finally possible to map and analyse the quality of regional institutions in unprecedented detail.

 This article has two main goals.
-First, it introduces a new dataset and calculates novel indicators characterising EU regions' government quality in 2006-2015, the Public Spending Quality index.
-Second, it empirically tests theoretical predictions postulating the positive impact of high government quality on socio-economic outcomes.
+First, it introduces a new dataset and calculates novel indicators characterizing EU regions' government quality in 2006-15, the public spending quality (PSQ) index.
+Second, it empirically tests theoretical predictions postulating the positive impact of high government quality on socioeconomic outcomes.
 The article makes use of a large-scale administrative dataset of over 4 million government contracts which has not been used in the regional context before.
-The analysis focuses on public procurement (or government contracting in other words), that is the purchase of goods and services by public entities.
+The analysis focuses on public procurement (or government contracting in other words), that is, the purchase of goods and services by public entities.
 It is a genuinely cross-cutting government function concerning virtually every public or semi-public body from federal ministries to local state-owned utilities, making it representative of the quality of government across the whole public sector.
-Contracts often, albeit my no means always, are of high value in the range of multiple millions of euros spanning over years.
-Government contracting is also one of the principal means through which governments can influence growth rates and the quality of public services, for example by investing in highways or government IT infrastructure.
-Hence, indicators based on public procurement data represent a direct measure of transactions key to government quality.
+Contracts often, albeit my no means always, are of high